 Key features of LQIP include:

-For all Homes, a standardized sample of residents (typically 40 in number) is randomly selected in advance from a provincial database.
-The purpose of Stage 1 is to conduct preliminary reviews of the quality of care and quality of life indicators (QCLIs) of these 40 sampled residents using a structured set of questions.
+For all Homes, a standardized sample of residents is randomly selected in advance from a provincial database.
+The purpose of Stage 1 is to conduct preliminary reviews of the quality of care and quality of life indicators (QCLIs) of these randomly sampled residents using a structured set of questions.
 This structured process ensures consistent results that are comparable across inspectors and Homes.

 The RQI questions cover a wide range of QCLIs.
 Inspectors collect resident specific information in Stage 1 from observations, interviews (with residents, family, staff), and health records.
 The frequency of positive and negative responses to such questions as “Do you feel staff treat you with respect and dignity?” is analyzed by comparing them to thresholds shown through research to be predictive of the presence of non-compliance.
 Through analysis, this enables Inspectors to assess whether deficiencies may be present that warrant inspection in Stage 2.